A Fresh Look at the Calculation of Tunneling Actions including Gravitational Effects

 Some additional comments on the action (\ref{newSE}) are the following.

-a) The action density is explicitly positive definite: \be {\it s}^{\rm new}_E \equiv \frac{6 \pi^2}{\kappa^2}\frac{(D+V_t')^2}{V_t^2D}\geq 0 \ . \ee As a trivial consequence, this expression is better suited for numerical evaluation than the standard ones, which can take both negative and positive values.
+a) The action density is explicitly positive definite: \be {\it s} \equiv \frac{6 \pi^2}{\kappa^2}\frac{(D+V_t')^2}{V_t^2D}\geq 0 \ , \ee and should be integrated over a finite field interval.
+As a trivial consequence, this expression is better suited for numerical evaluation than the standard ones, which can take both negative and positive values.
 For illustration, Fig.~\ref{fig:oldvsnew} shows the new action density (red curve, upper plot) and the two versions of the standard action densities corresponding to (\ref{DSE1}) and (\ref{DSE2}), rewritten as functions of $\phi$, (lower plot) for a particular potential (described in the next section).
 Although the final action is $S_E\simeq 870$, the standard action densities take very large peak values, which can lead to lower precision of numerical evaluations (that require a cancellation between contributions of opposite sign much larger than the end result).

 b) When the gravitational effects are small one can expand the action density in powers of $\kappa$.
-For the decay from Minkowski or AdS, $V_t'\leq 0$, and the expansion is \be {\it s}_E^{\rm new} =54\pi^2\frac{(V-V_t)^2}{(-V_t')^3}\left[1-\frac{6\kappa (V-V_t)V_t}{(V_t')^2}\right]+{\cal O}(\kappa^2)\ . \ee The $\kappa^0$ term reproduces the action presented in \cite{me}.
+For the decay from Minkowski or AdS, $V_t'\leq 0$, and the expansion is \be {\it s} =54\pi^2\frac{(V-V_t)^2}{(-V_t')^3}\left[1-\frac{6\kappa (V-V_t)V_t}{(V_t')^2}\right]+{\cal O}(\kappa^2)\ . \ee The $\kappa^0$ term reproduces the action presented in \cite{me}.
 Concerning the ${\cal O}(\kappa)$ terms, noting that $V_t\leq 0$ in such decays, one sees that the small gravitational effects always make the vacua more stable (higher tunneling action).
 In assessing this effect there is no need to worry about the ${\cal O}(\kappa)$ effect of gravity on the $V_t$ calculation itself as the zero-gravity action is stationary and such corrections affect the action only at ${\cal O}(\kappa^2)$.